Feast with Safiya

 • Rinse ½ a cup of yellow moong dal (skinned and split mung lentils) with water a couple of times until the water runs clear.

-• Lentils are quicker to cook in a pressure cooker or in an Instant pot.
+• Lentils are quicker to cook in a pressure cooker or an Instant pot.
 I am using an Instant pot for this recipe but the same instructions can be followed for stove-top cooking in a pressure cooker or a regular pot.

 Yellow split moong dal lentil